 This Expert Group answers to the Council of Ministers of the European Union and it works on doping-related matters that affect community law.
 The subjects discussed included the revision of the present WADA Code, as well as the Regulation relating to data protection proposed by the European Commission.

 Institute for National Anti-Doping Organisations - iNADO

 Immediately after the iNADO was established, the Doping Authority joined this umbrella organisation.
-In 2014, iNADO continued to extend its role as the knowledge institute and the representative of the National Anti-Doping Organisations affiliated with it.
-The Doping Authority has made a range of contributions to the work done by iNADO, and attended the iNADO meeting in Lausanne before the WADA – ADO Symposium.
+In 2015, iNADO continued to develop its role as the knowledge institute and the representative of the National Anti-Doping Organisations affiliated with it.
+The Doping Authority made a range of contributions to the work done by iNADO, and attended the iNADO meeting in Lausanne before the WADA – ADO Symposium.

 International Anti-Doping Arrangement - IADA

-The Doping Authority was present at the annual meeting of this group of 11 countries.
-The IADA members decided to extend the arrangement for another four years; the new arrangement will be in place from 2015 to 2018.
+The Doping Authority was present at the annual meeting of this group of eleven countries.
+The present Arrangement will be in place from 2015 to 2018.